Donate

 Early Childhood Development

-We aim to foster and improve healthy early childhood development with a focus on Wabanaki familial and cultural practices.
-How your baby plays, learns, speaks, acts, and moves offers important clues about his or her development.
-We adapted CDC Milestone Checklist for tracking early childhood development at home from 2 months to 5 years old.
+We aim to foster and improve healthy early childhood development, focusing on Wabanaki familial and cultural practices.
+We have adapted CDC Milestone Checklists for tracking early childhood development at home from 2 months to 5 years old.
+How your baby plays, learns, speaks, acts, and moves can offer important clues about their development.
+As your child’s first teacher, you can help their learning and brain development.
+These checklists include tips and activities that will help you bond with your child.
 Click here to view and download our Learn the Signs, Act Early: Milestone Checklist.

 Early Childhood Resources